dawnscribbler/dawnscribbler.github.io/stations.md

 JESUS IS CONDEMNED TO DEATH
 ![alt text](assets/images/station01.jpg)

-V. We adore Thee, O Christ, and we praise Thee.
+V. We adore Thee, O Christ, and we praise Thee.<br>
 R. Because by Thy holy Cross, Thou hast redeemed the world.

 Consider that Jesus, after having been scourged and crowned with thorns, was unjustly condemned by Pilate to die on the Cross.